- stay connected to people you love,

 One of the best antidotes to stress is being out in natural surroundings.

-Over and over again, studies demonstrate the stress-relieving impact of a simple stroll in a park.
-Even just looking at photographs of scenes from nature can induce calming effects and a quicker recovery from stress.
+Study after study demonstrates the stress-relieving impact of a simple stroll in a park.
+Even just looking at photographs of nature can induce calming effects and a quicker recovery from stress.

-If nature isn't accessible, a simple walk around the block can do the trick of improving our mood.
+A simple walk around the block can also improve our mood.

-Not only will a bit of physical activity distract you from your worries, it has the added benefit of lifting your spirits.
+Physical activity can distract you from your worries and lift your spirits.
 Get out there — even a few minutes a day can do wonders.

-- Need help with your finances?
 An advisor can help you build a plan that meets your needs and goals.
 They can also answer questions and address any financial concerns you may have.
-Most advisors now offer to meet Clients virtually by video chat.
 Find an advisor today.

 This article is meant to provide general information only.
 It’s not professional medical advice, or a substitute for that advice.